angular/angular/aio/content/guide/service-worker-config.md

 ## `appData`

-This section enables you to pass any data you want that describes this particular version of the app.
+This section enables you to pass any data you want that describes this particular version of the application.
 The `SwUpdate` service includes that data in the update notifications.
-Many apps use this section to provide additional information for the display of UI popups, notifying users of the available update.
+Many applications use this section to provide additional information for the display of UI popups, notifying users of the available update.

 {@a index-file}
 ## `index`